 The other option besides low-E glass is to buy a window film that is installed on the glass by the homeowner or some other hired expert.
 Window films are not as uniform.
 It is impossible to get the window film inside the different window panes, leaving your home more exposed to the elements.
 While window tint is the cheaper option, it allows for a significantly lower level of protection.

 The low-E glass helps prevent fading to furniture, rugs, paint, carpet, curtains, etc., from the sun’s rays.
-Low-E glass is available in literally every window type.
+Low-E glass is available in every window type.
 It also helps with the durability of the window itself.

 Reduce Noise Pollution